Essential Guide: How to Overcome Emotional Eating

 How to Pause and Reflect When Cravings Strike?

 When cravings strike, take a moment to pause and check in with yourself.
 Reflect on whether you're truly hungry or if emotions and temptation are at play.
 Explore alternative ways to address those emotions without turning to food.
+And remember to use the 5 minute water trick.

 Remember, breaking free from emotional eating takes time.
 Seek support from professionals or join a support group for shared experiences and strategies.